lhnguyen102/cuTAGI/docs/autoapi/pytagi/nn/index.rst

    to be used within SLSTM where a hidden- and cell-state smoothing through time is applied.
    It wraps the C++/CUDA backend `cutagi.SLinear`.

+   Initializes the SLinear layer.

+   :param input_size: The number of input features.
+   :type input_size: int
+   :param output_size: The number of output features.
+   :type output_size: int
+   :param bias: If ``True``, adds a learnable bias to the output.
+   :type bias: bool
+   :param gain_weight: A scaling factor applied to the initialized weights.
+   :type gain_weight: float
+   :param gain_bias: A scaling factor applied to the initialized bias terms.
+   :type gain_bias: float
+   :param init_method: The method used for initializing weights and biases (e.g., 'He', 'Xavier').
+   :type init_method: str

    .. py:method:: get_layer_info() -> str